 There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

 This definitely is one of the nicest day trips from Rome.
 Ostia is connected to the city via the Appian Way.
-Located at only 30 km from Rome, Ostia used to be the commercial port of the Eternal City.
+Located only 30 km (18.6 miles) from Rome, this town used to be the commercial port of the Eternal City.
 Facing the sea, it was here that goods were stored and then shipped to Ancient Rome via the Tiber river.

-PRACTICAL INFORMATION: Ostia is easily visited independently but you can also go there on guided tours.
-You can easily get to Ostia by train from Roma Porta San Paolo Station towards Roma-Lido.
+HOW TO GET THERE: You can get to Ostia by train from Roma Porta San Paolo Station towards Roma-Lido.
 The trip takes around 40 minutes.
 You can use your Roma Pass to hop on the train.
 For a more in depth visit of the site, you could consider joining a guided tour.
 Click here for more information.

 Hadrian’s Villa and Villa d’Este, Tivoli